mark-watson/SwiftAI-book/manuscript/sw.md

 {width=75%}
 ![Concrete example using RDF seen in last chapter showing the RDF representation with 2 Resources, 2 literal values, and 3 Properties](images/rdf2.png)

-We saw a SPARQL Query (SPARQL for RDF data is similar to SQL for relational database queries) in the last chapter.
-Let's look at another example using the RDF in the last figure:
+We will use the SPARQL query language (SPARQL for RDF data is similar to SQL for relational database queries).
+Let's look at an example using the RDF in the last figure:

         "select ?v where { <http://markwatson.com/index.rdf#Sun_ONE>
                            <http://www.ontoweb.org/ontology/1#booktitle>